ig3/srf/README.md

 ### Home Page
 The home page presents some basic study statistics:

- * The number of card views and minutes studied in the past 24 hours
+ * The number of cards reviewed and minutes studied in the past 24 hours
  * The number of cards due and estimated minutes to study in the next 24 hours
  * Daily study time averaged over the past 14 days